crimx/val-i18n-svelte/README.md

 ### Sub-context With Nested I18n

 You can add extra `setI18n` or `<Ii18nProvider />` in descendent components to override the context.
+Only the descendent components of the new context will be affected.

 ## Developing